-"But he was wounded for our transgressions, he was bruised for our iniquities: the chastisement of our peace was upon him; and with his stripes we are healed" Isaiah 53:5 jesuswords.tumblr.com/
+gressions, he was bruised for our transgressions, he was bruised for our iniquities: the chastisement of our peace was upon him; and with his stripes we are healed" Isaiah 53:5 jesuswords.tumblr.com/

 Propitiation is a Person

 "Propitiation," like salvation, Luke 2:30, 19:9, is above all a Person5, "Jesus Christ the righteous."
 God is a personal God, not simply a theological or doctrinal God.